binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 2. In another terminal pane in the directory `/opt/usb-rubber-ducky/` I would run `java -jar encoder.jar` and this provides the options you need to create your payload.
 So you can run `java -jar encoder.jar -i inject.txt -o /media/<you>/<name of micro SD card>/inject.bin`.
 3. Pull your USB holder out and put the card into the ducky.
 Now it is set for someone to plug it into their USB port and have the payload run.

-Using ducky script and the existing community provided payloads as examples, the imagination is the only real limiting factor of what you can easily do with the USB Rubber Ducky.
+Using ducky script and the existing community provided payloads as examples, the imagination is the only real limiting factor of what you can easily do with the USB Rubber Ducky, or any infectious media for that matter.
 For example:

 * [Extracting passwords and hashes from memory](https://hak5.org/episodes/hak5-1503) without Anti-Virus detecting it
 * Reverse shells